Today's Bible Reading: Revelation 8

 Reflecting and Thinking

-Now we can summarize.
-The heavenly vision says God is on the throne and the Lamb is in control of history (chap.
-4-5).
-The history revealed in the first six seals is controlled by the Lamb as he opens the seals (chap.
-6).
-In an interlude, God's servants are protected and the Great Multitude that have already experienced tribulation are seen before God's throne.
+A summary will be helpful.
+What have we seen?
+The heavenly vision says God is on the throne and the Lamb is in control of history (Chapters 4-5).
+The history revealed in the first six seals is controlled by the Lamb as he opens the seals (Chapter 6) -- a history of conquest, war, want, and death, a history of persecution and God's judgment.
+In an interlude, God's servants are sealed (protected) and the Great Multitude that have already experienced tribulation are seen before God's throne.

-In Chapter 8, the seventh seal finalizes the judgment of the sixth seal.
-This introduces the sequence of the trumpets pronouncing judgment on the earth, sea, waters, sky, evil forces from the abyss, and the Euphrates (which introduces the good forces from the East), eventually followed by the seventh trumpet of victory (chap.
-11).
+In Chapter 8, the seventh seal finalizes the judgment of God communicated in the sixth seal.
+Thus is introduced the sequence of the trumpets pronouncing judgment on the earth, sea, waters, sky, evil forces from the abyss, and the Euphrates (which introduces good forces from the East), eventually followed by the seventh trumpet of victory (Chapter 11).

 The judgment of the trumpets is not total; notice the small fractions.
 This judgment is partial, perhaps allowing time for repentance.
 The sad commentary at the end of the sixth trumpet (9:20-21) is that those not affected by the plagues still did not repent.